 About Task 48

-Task 48 provides a platform for the open exchange of ideas, experience, and techniques of Airborne Wind Energy systems
+Task 48 provides a platform for the open exchange of ideas, experience, and techniques of Airborne Wind Energy systems.

-Started in 2021 Task 48 aims to build a strong community that works together to identify and mitigate the barriers to the development and deployment of Airborne Wind Energy systems.
+Started in 2021, Task 48 aims to build a strong community that works together to identify and mitigate the barriers to the development and deployment of Airborne Wind Energy systems.
+We provide a structured forum for international collaborations between researchers, supply chains, and users to exchange needs, ideas, and experiences.

 Scope

-How does it work?
+How does AWE work?

 There are two phases: